nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ![Default time filter](img/stage_group_dashboards_time_filter.png)

 - By default, all the times are in UTC timezone.
 [We use UTC when communicating in Engineering](https://about.gitlab.com/handbook/communication/#writing-style-guidelines).
-- All metrics recorded in the GitLab production system have 14-day retention.
+- All metrics recorded in the GitLab production system have [1-year retention](https://gitlab.com/gitlab-cookbooks/gitlab-prometheus/-/blob/master/attributes/prometheus.rb#L40).
 - Alternatively, you can zoom in or filter the time range directly on a graph.
 Please visit [Grafana Time Range Controls](https://grafana.com/docs/grafana/latest/dashboards/time-range-controls/) for more information.

 ### Filters and annotations